UrbanAnalyst/docs/src/example.md

 This chapter demonstrates most of the capabilities of the [Urban Analyst platform](https://urbananalyst.city) through exploring comparisons between the cities of Paris, France, and Berlin, Germany.
 It is important to remember throughout that lower values in all UTA statistics are always better.
+Values are also weighted by local population densities.
+This is important because, for example, public transport systems should be constructed to offer the fastest services to the areas where most people live.
+Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, weighting times from unpopulated parts of a city equally to times from very densely populated parts.
+Weighting by population density effectively converts, for example, transport times to the times averaged across each person in a city.

-These comparisons are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons with all other UTA cities.
+The comparisons in this chapter between Paris and Berlin are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons with all other UTA cities.
 The "Maps" page can then be used to examine the actual spatial distributions of particular variables or relationships within any given city.

 This comparison starts by stepping through each variable to describe kinds of information able to be extracted, before concluding with a general summary.
 The